 This small island beach is empty, with just beautiful white sand on it's shore and lush green inland foliage.
 You would catch a great view of Little Cayman's south shore on this speck of an island.

-Unfortunately, you won't find any public restrooms along this coastline, which is something to consider if you plan to spend a full day in the sun.
+Unfortunately, public restrooms aren't available, which is something to consider if you're bringing the kids, or plan to spend all day outside.
 Want to escape from it all?
 Then visit Owen Island, where vacationers can go to enjoy peace and serinity.
 These sands are perfect for picnicing, and just soaking up some sun.

-If you happen to choose coasts that bring guests a serene environment, then you should enjoy Owen Island; it is back in a less urbanized part of Little Cayman.
+If you find that you choose sunny days that offer visitors a tranquil enclave, then you should enjoy Owen Island; it is found in a more natural sector of the region.

-Historical attractions likeoffer a wonderful compliment to the scenery of Owen Island, plus they allow vacationers to learn more about the Cayman Islands, without venturing too far from the coast.
+Historical attractions likeoffer the perfect compliment to an afternoon at Owen Island, and give visitors the opportunity to learn more about the Cayman Islands' past, without having to go too far from the beach.